hrkfdn/ncspot/README.md

 cargo install cargo-deb
 ```

-Then you can build a Dabian package with:
+Then you can build a Debian package with:

 ```
 cargo deb